Cost to Build a House in Minnesota (2026)

 About Construction Costs in Minnesota (2026)

-Building a new home in Minnesota in 2026 costs an average of $182 per square foot for mid-range construction — putting a typical 2,000 sq ft two-story home at approximately $364,344 before land costs.
-Minnesota sits close to the national average, making it a broadly representative market for home construction costs.
+Based on our index of 876,000+ real building permits and the NAHB Cost of Constructing a Home study, building a new home in Minnesota costs an average of $182 per square foot for mid-range construction — putting a typical 2,000 sq ft two-story home at approximately $364,344 before land.
+Minnesota sits close to the national average cost index (1.02×), making it a broadly representative market.

-The range from basic ($269,382) to premium ($496,128) reflects the significant impact of finish quality on total project cost.
-Basic homes use builder-grade materials like laminate countertops, vinyl flooring, and stock cabinetry, while premium homes feature custom cabinetry, stone countertops, high-end mechanical systems, and designer-level finishes throughout.
+The range from basic ($269,382) to premium ($496,128) reflects the significant impact of finish quality.
+According to NAHB data, interior finishes alone account for 16–21% of total construction cost.
+Basic homes use builder-grade materials — laminate countertops, vinyl flooring, stock cabinetry — while premium homes feature custom cabinetry, stone countertops, high-end mechanical systems, and designer-level finishes.

-Key local factors affecting construction costs in Minnesota include the humid continental/subarctic climate (which affects insulation requirements, foundation depth, and HVAC specifications), regional labor market conditions (labor index: 1×), and local permitting costs (typically $2,800 in this state).
+Key local factors in Minnesota include the humid continental/subarctic climate (affecting insulation requirements, foundation depth, and HVAC specifications per BLS regional construction indexes), a labor index of 1× the national average, and typical permitting costs of $2,800.

-Important note: these estimates cover construction costs only and do not include land purchase.
-Land prices in Minnesota vary enormously — from tens of thousands in rural areas to hundreds of thousands per lot in Minneapolis and other major metro markets.
-Always obtain multiple bids from licensed general contractors for your specific site before committing to a budget.
+Note: all figures cover construction costs only — land is excluded.
+Land prices in Minnesota range from tens of thousands in rural areas to hundreds of thousands per lot in Minneapolis and other major markets.
+Get 2–3 bids from licensed general contractors before committing to a budget.

 Frequently Asked Questions